shikeyaa/ToDo-List/README.md

 • Allows user to delete tasks from list.

-• Allows user to add multiple tasks with a scrollable screen.
+• Allows user to add multiple tasks with a scrollable view.